 From the Blog

 No, racial affinity groups are not racist.
 They are an essential strategy for transforming schools and organizations into equity-centered spaces.
-Join us for our next workshop on July 31st so that you can experience first hand what it looks, sounds and feels like to...
+Join us for our next workshop on May 5th and 19th from 4-6 pm PT so that you can experience first hand what it looks,...